markxnelson/weblogic-kubernetes-operator/content/samples/simple/rest/_index.md

 the namespace where the operator will be installed, and optionally the secret name, which defaults to `weblogic-operator-external-rest-identity`.

-You should include the addresses of all masters and load balancers in the subject alternative name list.
-In addition, each name must be prefaced by `DNS:` for a name, or `IP:` for an address, as with this example:
+You should include the addresses of all masters and load balancers (i.e. what a client specifies to access the external REST endpoint) in the subject alternative name list.
+In addition, each name must be prefaced by `DNS:` for a host name, or `IP:` for an address, as with this example:
 ```
 -a "DNS:myhost,DNS:localhost,IP:127.0.0.1"
 ```